Contents

 Organizational Protocol

-{COMPANY-NAME} may offer a reimbursement of expenses to employees if they choose to use their own mobile devices in lieu of accepting a {COMPANY-NAME}-issued device.
+{COMPANY-NAME} may offer reimbursement of expenses to employees if they choose to use their own mobile devices in lieu of accepting a {COMPANY-NAME}-issued device.
 This may vary on the employees’ function within the company and will be in accordance with a schedule in the associated procedure.
 Refer to the Company and Personally Owned Mobile Device Procedure.

 Bring Your Own Device (BYOD) Agreement